Wigner rotation and Euler angle parametrization

 {\textit{ {}Shing-Tung Yau Center, National Yang Ming Chiao Tung University, Hsinchu 30010, Taiwan}}

-Analogous to the famous Euler angle parametrization, a reflection-free Lorentz transformation in the (2+1)-dimensional Minkowski space can be decomposed into three simple parts.
+Analogous to the famous Euler angle parametrization in three-dimensional Euclidean space, a reflection-free Lorentz transformation in (2+1)-dimensional Minkowski space can be decomposed into three simple parts.
 Applying this decomposition to the Wigner rotation problem, we are able to show the related mathematics becomes much simpler and the physical meanings more comprehensible and enlightening.